ginobilinie/codeBook/README.md

 56. rotateImage.cpp: rotate a image by 90 degree in a clockwise manner.
 We have to change the corresponding 4 related locations at the same time.
 Also, pay attention to the for loop conditions.

+57. spellchecker.cpp: a interesting problem.
+Use three map to cover all cases.
+Most importantly, to deal with certain general match of a string, like 'a', 'o', 'i', 'e', 'u', we can use '?' to replace these letters in dictionaries and the queries.

 # old
 for fun, forever